elicia4/linux_notes/books/book-tlcl/00-intro.md

 # Contents and a Note of Caution

-Don't view these notes as a shortened version of the books.
+Don't view these notes as a shortened version of the book.
 I omitted the stuff I already knew or didn't personally find useful.

 1. [What is a shell?](01-shell.md)